2020 Scott County GOP Basic Political Organization Unit (BPOU),

-- Prior to the start of the Endorsement Process, the convention will determine by majority vote if the convention will consider endorsing a candidate for State House Representative.
+- Prior to the start of each Endorsement Process, the convention will determine by majority vote if the convention will consider endorsing a candidate for State Senator or State House Representative.

-- The Nominations Committee will announce all candidate(s) for State Representative that appeared before the Nominations Committee or sent their representative.
-Then the Nominations Committee shall place all candidate names in nomination except those deemed unqualified.
-All candidates must appear before the Nominations Committee in order to be considered for endorsement.
+- The Nominations Committee will announce all candidate(s) for State Senator or State Representative that appeared before the Nominations Committee or sent their representative.
+Then the Nominations Committee shall place all candidate names in nomination.
+All candidates or their representative must appear before the Nominations Committee in order to be considered for endorsement.

 - The order of nominating, seconding and candidate speeches for each office will be by lot and candidate speeches will immediately follow his or her nominating and seconding speeches.
 Candidates have a total of 10 minutes for their nominating, seconding and candidate speeches.
 The nominator and at least one seconding speech must be made by a delegate and/or seated alternate.